-The common feature of all previously discussed models is that they describe the growth of the World human population growth, GDP, surplus product, literacy, etc. by using ordinary differential equations containing first-order time derivatives.
-In the framework of these models, the non monotonous dependence of the growth rate on time (demographic transition) results from the dynamic crossover, i.e. at all times there are several factors affecting population growth and these factors operate simultaneously.
-At small population number, $N < 3 \ 10^9$ , one factor wins and the growth rate increases with N; while for high population number, $N > 3 \ 10^9$ , another factor wins and the growth rate decreases with N. When $N \approx 3 \ 10^9$ , the gradual transition from one regime to another occurs.
+The common feature of all previously discussed models is that they describe the growth of the world human population growth, GDP, surplus product, literacy, etc. by using ordinary differential equations containing first-order time derivatives.
+In the framework of these models, the non-monotonous time dependence of the growth rate (demographic transition) results from the dynamic crossover, that is at all times there are several factors affecting population growth and these factors operate simultaneously.
+With a small population number, $N < 3 \cdot 10^9$, one factor wins and the growth rate increases with N; while for a high population number, $N > 3 \cdot 10^9$, another factor wins and the growth rate decreases with N. When $N \approx 3 \cdot 10^9$, the gradual transition from one regime to another occurs.

 Several features in real data challenge this picture.
-First, the transition from increasing to decreasing trend in $r_N$ versus N dependence is very sharp (Figure 2).
-Second, it is not clear why transitions in $r_N$ and $r_S$ occur simultaneously, in 1960-1970 and at the same value of $N \approx 3 \, 10^9$ (Figure 4).
+First, the transition from increasing to a decreasing trend in r_N versus N dependence is very sharp (Fig. 2).
+Second, it is not clear why transitions in r_N and r_S occur simultaneously in 1960-1970, and at the same value of $N \approx 3 \cdot 10^9$ (Fig. 4).
 Other parameters also undergo especially fast change in the same time period - 1960-1970; these include age structure of the population, the level of literacy, urbanization (Korotayev, Malkov, and Khaltourina 2006), financial indices (Johansen and Sornette 2001), etc. All these features are more naturally accounted for from another perspective - phase transition.
 While the commonly accepted approaches (Korotayev, Malkov, and Khaltourina 2006) focus on time-dependent, dynamic properties of the population growth, the phase transition approach focuses on how demographic and economic variables depend on control parameters such as population or surplus product.